About Ocular Brachytherapy

 For pediatric patients: pediatric pre-admission testing

 During this appointment, your child’s pediatrician will review their medical and surgical history with you.
-Be sure to tell them about any medical problems your child has, as well as if they have received anesthesia in the past.
+Be sure to tell them about any medical problems your child has, as well as if they have have gotten anesthesia in the past.

 Depending on their medical and surgical history, your child may have additional tests, such as blood tests or an electrocardiogram (EKG).
 Their pediatrician may also recommend that they see other healthcare providers, such as a cardiologist (heart doctor).